 During Twitter CEO Jack Dorsey’s testimony to the House Commerce Committee, journalist Laura Loomer demanded to be verified on the social media platform, and Representative Billy Long (R-MO) held an auction.

-Alex Jones tried to fight Senator Marco Rubio, a has-been actress got escorted from the premise, and CNN's Oliver Darcy was on the brink of tears.
+Alex Jones tried to fight Senator Marco Rubio, a has-been actress who got escorted from the premise, and CNN's Oliver Darcy was on the brink of tears.

 What a time it was on Capitol Hill.